 These websites also allow you to initiate your children to the computer at a young age.
 This may be the opportunity to show them how to use a computer and how to pay attention to what's online.
 A child is very curious and working with him or her on the internet is an excellent educational exercise.

-On the other hand, it is obvious that this type of resource is not intended for pupils who are failing classes.
+On the other hand, it is obvious that this type of resource is not intended for students who are failing classes.
 If that is what is going on, it is necessary to identify whether the problem has to do with a lack of work on their end, or whether it is linked to another part of the student's life (family environment, school environment, attention problem, etc.)...

 Although online exercises help your child become self-sufficient, we recommend that you stay close (or at least nearby).